SXR3015/GCAN/README.md

 # AFBT-GAN
-Code for AFBT GAN: enhanced explainability and diagnostic performance for cognitive decline by counterfactual generative adversarial network
+Code for GCAN: Generative CounterfactualAttention-guided Network for Explainable Cognitive Decline Diagnostics based on fMRI Functional Connectivity.
+This paper has been accepted by MICCAI2024

 ## __Environment__
 ```diff